2018 FACT SHEET

 - July 4 – 4th of July Salute to the military and first responders.

 - Sept.
-24 – Free to Soar Gala fundraiser benefitting Morgan’s Wonderland and The Academy at Morgan’s Wonderland.
+22 – Free to Soar Gala fundraiser benefitting Morgan’s Wonderland, Morgan’s Inspiration Island and The Academy at Morgan’s Wonderland.

 - Oct.
 31 – More Delightful Than Frightful Halloween benefit for the San Antonio Food Bank in cooperation with Rotary Clubs in Greater San Antonio.

-- Friday and Saturday evenings from Nov.
-25 through Dec.
-10, plus Dec.
-16-23 – “A Wonderland Christmas,” colorful lights, seasonal decorations and special holiday entertainment on select evenings through Dec.
+- Nov.
+23 – Opening of 2018 “A Wonderland Christmas,” colorful lights, seasonal decorations and special holiday entertainment on select evenings through Dec.
 23.

 Group Special Events

-Morgan’s Wonderland and Morgan’s Inspiration Island regularly host group events such as corporate gatherings, club and organization get-togethers, banquets, galas, parties, proms, seminars and training sessions, receptions, dinners, weddings, quinceañeras and reunions, to name a few.
-Among several group-event spaces at Morgan’s Wonderland, the Event Center can accommodate sit-down meal functions for up to 500, and the entire park and all its attractions can be reserved for very large groups.
-Information about group special events and park buyouts is available here.
+Morgan’s Wonderland and Morgan’s Inspiration Island regularly host group events such as corporate gatherings, banquets, galas, seminars, fundraisers and training sessions, to name a few.
+Among several group-event spaces at Morgan’s Wonderland, the Event Center can accommodate sit-down meal functions for up to 500.
+Either or both Morgan’s Wonderland and Morgan’s Inspiration Island can be reserved for very large groups.
+Information about group special events and park buyouts is available at (210) 637-3447.

 Morgan’s Wonderland is the center of a family fun destination now known as Wonderland, Texas.
-The former Longhorn Quarry is also the location of The Academy at Morgan’s Wonderland, a school for students with special needs next door to the theme park; Morgan’s Inspiration Island, the world’s first ultra-accessible splash park due for completion in spring 2017; and the Children’s Rehabilitation Institute of Teleton USA (CRIT USA).
+The former Longhorn Quarry is also the location of The Academy at Morgan’s Wonderland, a school for students with special needs next door to the theme park; Morgan’s Inspiration Island, the world’s first ultra-accessible splash park; and the Children’s Rehabilitation Institute of Teleton USA (CRIT USA).

 The Academy at Morgan’s Wonderland

-The Academy, which opened in August 2011, is a unique, non-profit learning environment that enables students from ages 12 to 24 to reach their maximum individual potential.
+The Academy, which opened in August 2011, is a unique, nationally-accredited, non-profit learning environment that enables students with special needs ages 12 to 24 to reach their maximum individual potential.
 In addition to academic instruction, The Academy focuses on equipping students with life skills that will help them become productive adults.
 Since The Academy is located next door to Morgan’s Wonderland, students get to take their physical-fitness classes in a theme park!
 Visit www.MorgansWonderland.academy for more info.

 Morgan’s Wonderland has partnered with CRIT USA to offer additional rehabilitation opportunities for patients and a recreational outlet for families whose children are undergoing treatment.
 Typical physical therapy sessions make use of outdoor playground equipment and other attractions at Morgan’s Wonderland.
 For more information, visit www.CRITUSA.org.